 What is gum disease?

-Periodontal disease, commonly known as gum disease, is an infection of the soft tissues and bones that surround and support the teeth.
-It is also known by its much more common name, gum disease.
-It can come in several different forms.
-For example, gingivitis is a mild to moderate form of gum disease that affects only the soft tissues of the mouth and teeth.
-In more advanced cases of gum disease, the bones and supporting structures of the teeth become infected.
-If left untreated, this infection can eventually result in tooth loss.
+Periodontal disease is an infection of the soft tissues and bones that surround and support the teeth.
+Gum disease is another, much more common name for it.
+It can take many different forms.
+Gingivitis, for example, is a mild to moderate form of gum disease that only affects the soft tissues of the mouth and teeth.
+In more advanced cases of gum disease, the teeth's bones and supporting structures become infected.
+If left untreated, this infection can lead to tooth loss.

 What causes gum disease?

-It is important to keep in mind, none of these factors can, on their own, cause gum disease to develop and spread throughout the body.
-As long as you maintain a rigorous and thorough oral hygiene routine, it will be extremely difficult for gum disease to establish a foothold and spread.
+It is important to remember that none of these factors, on their own, can cause gum disease to develop and spread throughout the body.
+Gum disease will be extremely difficult to establish a foothold and spread as long as you maintain a rigorous and thorough oral hygiene routine.

 The Most Common Cause of Gum Disease

-This is actually good news because it means that most of the time gum disease is easily prevented by a good oral hygiene routine.
-While the above-listed issues can increase the risk of gum disease (and make prevention more difficult), it is ultimately up to you whether it actually develops.
+This is actually good news because it means that most gum diseases can be avoided with proper oral hygiene.
+While the issues listed above can increase the risk of gum disease (and make prevention more difficult), whether it develops is ultimately up to you.

 The best way to prevent gum disease is twice-daily brushing and flossing, and regular visits to your dentist for a professional cleaning (for most people, twice a year should be sufficient).